girl-hub/Test-Plan-Document/README.md

 * Expected results: by clicking the box  "I accept the privacy policy" the user wil be able to sign in to Newsletter

+* Actual result: the user is able to sign in to Newsletter

 #### Test Type:

 It’s functional, usability, black – box, positive, testing.